tc39/notes/meetings/2025-07/july-29.md

 USA: Okay.

-JDH (on queue):, plus one for stage three conditional for test approval.
+JHD (on queue):, plus one for stage three conditional for test approval.

 KM: Yeah, I don’t think we have a problem with stage three, the feedback I got from our DOM folks is that we probably won’t ship until any kinks and everything else, and everything is worked out on the DOM integration side of this.
 I don’t know fully know what that means in hindsight I should have asked clarification before, but if there is something there from shipping, but we will probably implement the feature before then.